Rainbow Salad Jars – a simple, creative & healthy summer option.

 Rainbow vegetables provide an abundance of vitamins & minerals.
 Each colour represents a different nutrient so the more colours you eat, the more health benefits you are getting.
 They can tempt the most reluctant vegetable eater, due to their fun, colourful and creative look.

-What you need: Glass jars with screw-tight lids (these can be recycled jam jars or similar).
+Glass jars with screw-tight lids (these can be recycled jam jars or similar).
 Glass is a much healthier food storage option than plastic which can potentially leach chemicals into your food.

 How to assemble: Start from the bottom of the jar